Blood blister

-There are also blood blister-like aneurysms as these are known to be located in the supraclinoid internal carotid artery and have been recognized as having unique pathological and clinical features.
+There are also blood blister-like aneurysms.
+These are sometimes located in the supraclinoid internal carotid artery, and have been recognized as having unique pathological and clinical features.

 Causes

 Blood blisters are commonly caused by accidents in which the skin is pinched by a tool, mechanism, or heavy weight without protective equipment.
 Blood blisters can also arise from forcible human contact, including grappling.

 Blood blisters also may occur with friction caused by constant rubbing of skin against a surface.
 Ill-fitting shoes that rub on the skin can cause the blood vessels in the skin to break and form a blood clot under the skin, resulting in a blood blister.
-Certain sports activities that require repeated movement and rubbing of the skin against equipment may also cause this.
-So baseball pitchers, rowers, and drummers often contract blood blisters on the fingers and palms.
+Certain sports activities that require repeated movement and rubbing of the skin against equipment may also cause this; baseball pitchers, rowers, and drummers often contract blood blisters on the fingers and palms.
 They also form as a result of frostbite.

 Blood blisters can also occur in the mouth for a variety of reasons including side effects to certain medications, nutritional deficiencies, and mouth injuries.